PlayStation (Beetle PSX HW)Link

 Geometry and timingLink

-- The Beetle PSX HW core's internal FPS is (FPS)
+- The Beetle PSX HW core's core provided FPS is (FPS)

-- The Beetle PSX HW core's internal sample rate is (Rate)
+- The Beetle PSX HW core's core provided sample rate is (Rate)

 - The Beetle PSX HW core's core provided aspect ratio is (Ratio)